elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The visitor pattern can get used when:
+      <strong>Interview Response:</strong> We can use the visitor pattern when:
     </div>
     <br />
     <div></div>